c-cube/blag/content/ocaml/refinement_types.rst

 invariants in type signatures.
 I would love to hear the opinion of people who have a good knowledge of OCaml's type-{checker, system}.

+**Edit**: instead of a SAT-solver, a BDD library (binary decision diagrams) might be simpler to use in the context of a type-checker.